Absolutely eye-catching, blazing red Stingray!

-– Edelbrock motor heads and intake manifold
+– Edelbrock cylinder heads and intake manifold

-– last model year which still featured chrome rear bumpers
+– Last model year which still featured chrome rear bumpers

-– brown interior in good condition
+– Brown interior in good condition

-– boot lid luggage rack
+– Rear luggage rack

-– original cassette radio installed
+– Original cassette radio

 The first generation Corvette, as presented in 1953, was Chevrolet’s reply to Porsche and Jaguar: A compact roadster which was lightweight – owing to its fibreglass body on a steel frame – and, with the introduction of a V8 in 1956, also sporty.
 In 1963, the second generation, marketed as Corvette Sting Ray, was released.
 It had a significantly improved chassis with independent rear wheel suspension and disc brakes.
 But above all, it featured a strikingly new and exciting design.
 Retractable headlamps were introduced – and became a Corvette hallmark until the 6th generation made its debut in 2005.
 With closed “eyes”, the Corvette had a sharp-edged front to contrast its elegant, flowing lines: stingray-like, indeed.
 In 1968, the third generation was introduced, which had a much more muscular appearance while retaining most of the engine and chassis components from the C2.
 This didn’t stop it from becoming the Corvette model with the longest production run, no less than 14 years!